finspec/finspec-spec/documentation/schema_def_3.0.md

 }
 ```

-Describes type of data stored in the field value of the API.
+Describes the type of data stored in the field value of the API.

 Field Name | Type | Description
 ---|:---:|---